ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 BLAST is a heuristic algorithm for searching sequence databases.
 It finds short seed matches (words) and extends them to find High-scoring Segment Pairs (HSPs), trading absolute mathematical optimality for immense search speed.

 ---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** June 23, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---